 CJE will continue to fight for judicial accountability, first and foremost, and we will gladly sign onto bills which aim to provide much needed oversight of the judicial branch.

-The Center for Judicial Excellence has made its mark in the federal and state legislative arenas, pushing for more than a decade for judicial accountability and family court reform in Sacramento and Washington, D.C.
-From leading the successful statewide lobbying effort to pass the 2016 JLAC audit of California’s only judicial oversight agency, the Commission on Judicial Performance, to our leadership role in lobbying to pass House Concurrent Resolution 72 passed by unanimous consent in the U.S. House of Representatives, CJE works tirelessly to demand accountability and child safety in our nation’s family courts.
+The Center for Judicial Excellence has made its mark in the federal and state legislative arenas, pushing for judicial accountability and family court reform in Sacramento and Washington, D.C.
+From leading the successful statewide lobbying effort to pass the historic 2016 JLAC audit of California’s only judicial oversight agency, the Commission on Judicial Performance, to our leadership role in the national effort to pass House Concurrent Resolution 72 by unanimous consent in the U.S. House of Representatives, CJE works tirelessly to demand accountability and child safety in our nation’s family courts.